Angeline Passavant Nagy worked as a butcher at a grocery market in downtown Elyria, Ohio, back in the 1950s. She was my grandmother.

-The job at the market was a great opportunity; Angie was an excellent cook and certainly knew how to prepare meat.
+The butcher job at the market was a great opportunity; Angie was an excellent cook and certainly knew how to prepare meat.
 But as the only woman on a team of butchers, she had to work hard to prove herself.
-So when they asked her to join the Butcher’s Union, it seemed like a rite of passage to help her fit in with the guys, so she agreed without much thought.
+When they asked her to join the Butcher’s Union, it seemed like a rite of passage to help her fit in with the guys, so she agreed without much thought.

 But then Angie got another call.
-It was her Union Representative, Charlie.
-She explained the situation and he said, “don’t worry, we’ll take care of this.”
-She didn’t believe him.
+It was her Union representative, Charlie.
+She explained the situation, and he said, “don’t worry, we’ll take care of this.”

 But Charlie had the power of the Union to protect and take care of Angie.
 He informed her boss that if she fired Angie for an on-the-job accident, the rest of the butchers on her staff would strike, and no other Union butchers would work for her.
 Since all the butchers in the area were in the Union, the threat carried weight.
-She would have to close her meat department, and it could be the end of her business.
-So she grudgingly agreed to let the other butchers cover Angie’s hours until she recovered.
+She would have to close her meat department, and it could be the end of her grocery business.
+So the boss grudgingly agreed to let the other butchers cover Angie’s hours until she recovered.

 And Charlie didn’t stop there.
 He found an eye specialist and made an appointment for Angie the next day, and the Union not only paid for it, but also sent someone to pick Angie up and drive her there and back home later.
 The doctor was able to treat Angie’s eye properly, and after a good week of healing and recovery, she returned to her job.

-Even after Grandma retired from the Market, the Butcher’s Union still checked in with her every so often.
+Even after Grandma retired from the market, the Butcher’s Union still checked in with her every so often.
 Because caring about and looking out for people is what Unions do — and why I am committed to supporting and employing Union labor as an Ingham County Commissioner.